 If you are unfortunate enough to be involved in an accident at work and you suffer from a workplace injury, you may be able to file a work accident claim for compensation.

 In the U.K., employers and business owners are legally responsible for the welfare and safety of their staff and any visitors to their premises.
 The legal clause states that all businesses must compulsorily hold insurance and conform to Health & Safety regulations to ensure that they meet those guidelines.
-If you feel that your employers failed to meet these responsibilities and that is was led to the accident at work, you can receive compensation by filing a work accident case.
+If you feel that your employers failed to meet these responsibilities and that is has led to the accident at work, you can receive compensation by filing a work accident claim.

 • Slip, trip or fall

 • Dangerous practices and procedures in the workplace

 • Defective or poorly maintained equipment

 • Dangerous machinery at work

 • Accident while operating a forklift or crane

 • Faulty lifting and manual handling practices brought on by lack of training

 • Industrial injuries such as hand arm vibration syndrome or vibration white finger